perripez/BookWorm-API/README.md

 - Author: Books can have 1 author.
 Users can enter the first name and last name of the author.

 - Genre: Books can have 1 genre.
-Users can enter a genre (Self Help, Fantasy, Comedy, Biography, Educational).
+Users can enter a genre (Self Help, Fiction, Health, Childrens, Autobiography).

 ![BookWorm_ERD](./docs/BookWorm%20ERD.png)
 ___